 Depending on the size of the Excel file, using the Refresh button can slow performance while ArcGIS Pro reloads the file from disk and reloads the cache.

-- A table error message similar to the image below maybe returned if the schema of an Excel workbook file has been altered, such as renaming or deleting the worksheet, outside of ArcGIS Pro to a point where ArcGIS Pro can no longer find references to the existing worksheets within the Excel file.
-If an error message similar to this has been encountered, remove the existing layer and add the Excel worksheet again.
-Learn more about Table view errors.
+- A table error message similar to the image below maybe returned if the schema of an Excel workbook file has been altered, such as renaming or deleting the worksheet, outside of ArcGIS Pro to a point at which ArcGIS Pro can no longer find references to the existing worksheets in the Excel file.
+If you receive an error message similar to this, remove the existing layer and add the Excel worksheet again.

 When working with Microsoft Excel files, keep the following in mind: